dhminh1024/social-blog-doc/doc/client/02_redux_config.md

 ### Prepare the constants, actions and reducers

-Now we seperate the global store into 4 main components:
+Now we separate the global store into 4 parts (or domains).

 * `auth`: stores data of the login flow, e.g. current user info
 * `blog`: stores data about blogs, e.g. list of blogs, selected blog
-* `route`: stores the value of `redirectTo` which is a variable to help us redirect react route in redux environment.
+* `route`: stores the value of `redirectTo` which we'll use to redirect the user upon successful login
-* `user`: stores data about user, e.g. friend list, user list
+* `user`: stores data about the user, e.g. friend list, user list

-For each component, there are some actions come along.
-Example:
+For each part, there are some associated actions.
+For example:

-* `auth`: login, get current user, etc.
+* `auth`: login, get the current user, etc.
 * `blog`: get list of blogs, get a single blog, etc.

-And the actions require different actions type which we will put in some `constants.js` file in `redux/constants/` folder.

-Let's prepare the files first.

-**.constants.js**
+To both reduce typing and mistakes, we'll define constants that hold the names of our actions (such as `GET_BLOGS_REQUEST`) in files.
+For now, let's just create the files first, and in a future step we'll add the values in.
+We'll create a new file for each group of actions.

+**[domain].constants.js**

 - In `src/redux/constants/`, create `auth.constants.js`,`blog.constants.js`,`route.constants.js`, and `user.constants.js`.
 Let them be empty for now.
   ```